 Outdoor adventure sports are a continuing obsession and have helped shape my writing and career.
 In the year 2000, I raced in the Eco-Challenge, a 300-mile, 12-day team multisport adventure race on the jungle island of Borneo.
 That led to a six-year stint as a personal trainer, fitness boot-camp instructor, and teacher of ChiRunning in Marin County, California.
 As a mountaineer, I have summited peaks around the world, from Rainier in Washington State to Whitney in California, and Orizaba in Mexico to Kilimanjaro in Tanzania.
 Other outdoor pursuits include triathlons, trail running, surfing, and most recently, whitewater kayaking.

-I live in Washington D.C., where I enjoy the company of two lovely ladies, my wife Anjali and our daughter Riya.
+I live in Washington D.C., where I enjoy the company of my lovely wife and our adorable daughter.